ExtremeFiretop/MerlinAutoUpdate-Router/README.md

  - RT-AXE95Q **(Untested)**

 ## UNSUPPORTED MERLIN MODELS: (Single image models) - i.e. Any model that uses a .trx file
-Blocked due to low RAM/ROM space and/or have not received updates in several years.
+Blocked due to low RAM/ROM space and/or have reached end-of-life support from ASUS and Merlin.

  - RT-AC87U (Blocked)
  - RT-AC56U (Blocked)